microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

     - Similar to an IoT Hub resource, you can utilize Azure Access Control (IAM) and a similar Shared Access Policies setup to achieve your desired permissions configuration.
     - You can also enable Diagnostic settings to log management plane changes.

+3. How can you monitor devices that cannot have an agent installed on them?

+    - Azure Defender for IoT provides for a agentless monitoring sensor that uses a SPAN port to monitor traffic on the device network.

+    - Any Indicators of Compromise (IoC) can be picked up from the traffic and then logs sent to Log Analytics and Sentinel for furtner alerting.

 Additionally: